PmagPy/PmagPy-docs/programs/pmag_gui.md

 # Installing and Getting Started with Pmag GUI

-**Pmag GUI** is a Graphical User Interface (GUI) that provides a quick path to the some workflows enabled by **PmagPy**.
+**Pmag GUI** is a Graphical User Interface (GUI) that provides a path to the some workflows enabled by **PmagPy** namely:
+- the conversion of lab format data to MagIC format
+- the interpretation of paleomagnetic directional data
+- the interpretation of Thellier-type paleointensity data.
 The work flow is illustrated schematically here:

 ```{image} ../images/programs/FigQkMagicFlow.png
 :alt: image